MOCCA-SURVEY Database -- I. Tidal disruption events of white dwarfs in globular clusters and young massive clusters: Comparison with previous studies

 We can see that the $D$ in Eq. (\ref{eq:WdTdeRate2}) is $\sim 1000$ times larger than that in eq.
 (8) of \cite{2004ApJ...613.1143B}.
 Before we discuss about the discrepancy between their and our TDE rates ($D$), we point out inconsistency between eqs.
 (7) and (8) of \cite{2004ApJ...613.1143B}.
 When we adopt $\kd=65$ and $\alpha=1.55$ in the same way as \cite{2004ApJ...613.1143B}, we obtain $D \sim 170~{\rm Gpc}^{-1}$, not $D \sim 11~{\rm Gpc}^{-1}$.
 Actually, it is unclear which either $\kd=65$ or eq.
 (8) is correct (in private communication with H. Baumgardt).
 Since we find $\kd \sim 30$ from our results, we assume that $\kd=65$ is correct.
 In this case, $D \sim 170~{\rm Gpc}^{-1}$ in \cite{2004ApJ...613.1143B}.
 Nevertheless, our $D$ is still $\sim 100$ times larger than their $D$.

 This discrepancy comes from $\gamma$ in Eq.~(\ref{eq:InfluenceRadius}). \cite{2004ApJ...613.1143B} have chosen $\gamma=2$ from their simulations (see their fig. 3), while we do $\gamma=0.3$ from our simulation (see Figure \ref{fig:influenceRadius}).
 If we substitute $\gamma=2$ into Eq.~(\ref{eq:WdTdeRate2}), we get $D \sim 57$~Gyr$^{-1}$, which is comparable to their $D$.
 This means that our clusters harbor $7$ times larger stellar cusps than clusters of \cite{2004ApJ...613.1143B}, if the two clusters have the same $\mbh$ and $\vc$.
 This results indicate that our WD TDE rate agrees with a WD TDE rate of \cite{2004ApJ...613.1143B} if we give the same BHs and stellar cusps.
 In other words, the loss cone theory holds for both the cases.
 However, if we give the same BHs and clusters, our WD TDE rate is larger than theirs, since our cluster forms a larger stellar cusp than their cluster.
 Reasons for this difference are unclear.
 Their and our simulations contain a lot of different setup: IMFs, stellar evolution models, cluster histories, numerical methods, and so on.
+We emphasize that no BHs are pinned to the cluster centers in $N$-body simulations of \cite{2004ApJ...613.1143B} and simulations of MOCCA-SURVEY Database I. Thus in both the simulations BHs experience Brownian motion, which can have great impacts on TDE rates \citep{1999MNRAS.309..447M}.
+As a reference, we can obtain $\gamma \sim 0.9$ when we combine Eq. (\ref{eq:InfluenceRadius}) and Eq.
+(A1) of \cite{2018MNRAS.480.5060S} under the Bahcall-Wolf cusp, where the latter equation is obtained from an approximate analytic estimate.
+This value is intermediate between \cite{2004ApJ...613.1143B} and our values.
+In either case, we need detail comparisons among numerical and analytic models in order to obtain the correct value of $\gamma$.
 We stop finding out the reasons here.

 If we prepare a cluster with the same $\mbh$, $\nc$, and $\vc$, our WD TDE rate density in the current GCs is 1000 larger than obtained from eq.
 (8) of \cite{2004ApJ...613.1143B} without correction about inconsistency between eqs.
 (7) and (8).
 However, we can also derive $\mbh$, $\nc$, and $\vc$ from the database.
 We find that many clusters in the database have $\nc < 10^5~{\rm pc}^{-3}$ and $\vc > 10~{\rm km~s}^{-1}$ (see Figure \ref{fig:influenceRadius}, for example).
 Thus, our TDE rate in the current GCs is only 100 larger than the previous one.